 Today, we'll tour Brussels, the capital of Europe.
-Our first stop will be at the Groot-Bijgaarden Castle Gardens, Belgium's response to Keukenhof, where we'll see the 12th century castle and imaginative garden sculptures surrounded by more than one million flowering bulbs.
-Then, we'll visit the Chocolate Museum, where we'll learn about the chocolate making process and make some of our own chocolate, followed by a mandatory chocolate tasting.
-We'll stop by the Atomium Monument, enjoy a traditional Belgian waffle lunch, then we'll take a historian led walk through the center of Brussels, adorned by such architectural masterpieces as the Grand Place with its flower market, the impressive Gothic townhall, and rows of lavishly decorated, flamboyant guild houses.
+Our first stop will be at the Chocolate Museum, where we'll learn about the chocolate making process and make some of our own chocolate, followed by a mandatory chocolate tasting.
+Next we'll enjoy a traditional Belgian waffle lunch then take a historian led walk through the center of Brussels, adorned by such architectural masterpieces as the Grand Place with its flower market, the impressive Gothic town hall, and rows of lavishly decorated, flamboyant Gothic guild houses.
 There will be some free time to explore the city, including its famous chocolatiers or to indulge in more Belgian mussels, beer and waffles.

 Day 8: Walking Tour of Ghent

-Today, we'll visit Ghent, a historic medieval city, yet with youthful energy created by a renowned university, it is also a city of a very modern ambiance, where the contemporary daily life plays itself out against a gorgeous historical backdrop.
-After a guided tour of the city, including St. Bavo's Cathedral, St. Michael's Bridge and the photogenic riverfront, we'll enjoy some free time to enjoy the canal side dining, the gorgeous architecture and the youthful atmosphere of this city.
+Today, we'll visit Ghent, a historic medieval city, yet filled with youthful energy created by its renowned university.
+This is a city where a modern ambiance and contemporary daily life plays itself out against a gorgeous historical backdrop.
+After a guided tour of the city, including St. Bavo's Cathedral, St. Michael's Bridge, and the photogenic riverfront, we'll enjoy some free time to enjoy the canal side dining, the gorgeous architecture and the youthful atmosphere of this city.
 We'll return to Bruges in the afternoon, and in the evening, we'll celebrate the memories and friendships we created during this trip with a festive farewell dinner.

 Day 9: Bruges to Brussels Airport - Departures